 Benefits of waste-to-energy conversion

-In many ways, converting waste into energy is a win-win-win scenario for refuse management fleets, LFG treatment companies and the Earth's climate.
+Similar to the benefits of hydrogen fueled cars, converting waste into energy is a win-win-win scenario for refuse management fleets, LFG treatment companies and the Earth's climate.

 Reduced fuel costs and increased revenue